Advanced Landscape Systems

 Mechanical Filtration

-Mechanical filters are usually the simplest of the various types of filtration systems.
+Mechanical filters are typically the simplest of the common types of filtration systems.
 The basic concept of a mechanical filter is to remove the larger particles from the water.
-Water is usually drawn from the pond into a filtration tank, passing through various materials such as medium size gravel, plastic meshing or brushes, thus removing the particles from the water before returning to the pond.
-Mechanical filtration is usually used in conjunction with other forms of filtration systems to produce a more efficient filtration system.
+Water is usually drawn from the pond into a filtration tank, passing through various materials such as medium size gravel, plastic meshing or brushes which removes the particles from the water before returning to the pond.
+Mechanical filtration is often used in conjunction with other forms of filtration systems to produce a more efficient filtration system and clearer water requirements.
 Combinations include mechanical / chemical or mechanical / biological systems.

 Chemical Filtration

 Chemical filters change the nature of the harmful chemicals found in the water.
 Chemical filtration converts ammonia waste compounds into inert chemicals which are not dangerous to the fish.
 Activated carbon / charcoal and zeolite are the most popular examples of chemical filtration mediums.
-Both of these mediums have an excellent surface area thus can act as mechanical and chemical filters due to there porous nature.
+Both of these mediums have an excellent surface area that can act as both mechanical and chemical filters because of their porous nature.

 Biological Filtration

 Biological Filtration converts ammonium compounds to nitrates, which are relatively harmless to the fish.
-Such a filtration system may be incorporated within the pond during construction in the form of an under gravel filter or may be constructed externally in chambers containing a suitable medium as described above in the chemical and mechanical filtration systems.
+Such a filtration system may be incorporated within the pond during construction in the form of an under gravel filter or may be constructed externally in filter chambers containing a suitable medium.
 Certain bacteria which do not require oxygen derive their energy by breaking down organic matter.
 During this process, they release ammonia or ammonium compounds.
 These compounds in excess will kill fish and can accumulate very quickly if not filtered.
 Beneficial bacteria also exists within the pond environment.
 Beneficial bacteria converts dangerous compounds into nitrates.
 This beneficial bacteria colonizes inside the biological filter media and this is the reason why they are used in conjunction with various other filtration methods.

 Plant Filtration